-Wildlife (including BLM Sensitive Species, Species of Greatest Conservation Need, and Migratory Birds): Sensitive animal species and migratory birds in the project area may be affected by impacts anticipated from implementation of the proposed vegetation treatments.
+Wildlife (including BLM Sensitive Species and Migratory Birds): Sensitive animal species and migratory birds in the project area may be affected by impacts anticipated from implementation of the proposed vegetation treatments.

 Chapter 2.
 Proposed Action and Alternatives

 2.1 Introduction